BleekerLab/rnaseq-analysis-kallisto-sleuth/README.md

 [![Miniconda](https://img.shields.io/badge/miniconda-blue.svg)](https://conda.io/miniconda)

 # Aim
-To align, count, normalize couts and compute gene differential expressions between conditions using single-end, paired-end or a mixture of both Illumina RNA-seq data.
+To align, count, normalize counts and compute differential gene expressions between conditions using single-end, paired-end or a mixture of both Illumina RNA-seq data.

 # Description
 This pipeline analyses the raw RNA-seq data and produce a file containing normalized counts and differential expressions.
 The raw fastq files will be trimmed for adaptors and quality checked with trimmomatic.
 Next, the trimmed reads are mapped and counted to produce abundance files against the transcriptome fasta file using kallisto.
 The counts are normalized and differential expressions are calculated using sleuth.